 The Research Wiki contains thousands of resources to help you find your ancestors.

-Navigate to a page: On the main page of the Wiki, click List of all Localities to go to the corresponding Wiki page.
-These pages list online databases and other resources available for the location.
+Navigate to a page: On the main page of the Wiki, click List of all Localities.
+Find lists of online databases and other resources available for a location.

 Search by topic: Enter a type of record into the search field to find Wiki pages about the subject.
 For example, England Census.
-These pages often list what the record is, what information it contains, and how to find and use the records.
+Learn what the record is, what information it contains, and how to find and use the records.

 - Go to the FamilySearch Research Wiki website.

 - Use the search box to type in a place or topic.
 You see article titles as you type.